Page County (Va.)--History--19th century

 Found in 10 Collections and/or Records:

-Scope and Contents Ledger (time book), 1851-1866, and ledger, 1865-1866, of the commissary [company store] of D. & H. Forrer, Shenandoah Iron Works, Page County, irginia.
+Ledger (MsV Ad82 ovesize)time book), 1851-1866, and ledger (MsV Ad83), 1865-1866, of the commissary [company store] of D. & H. Forrer, Shenandoah Iron Works, Page County, Virginia.
 The latter volume lists foodstuffs and goods given out to workers which they often paid for by work.
 Includes accounts with free blacks.